assreakua/ROBLOX-JXNT/README.md

 You are free to modify and share this project, but commercial use is not allowed.

 Scripts will most likely not work without major internal changes.
-Enjoy looking through some projects spanning from 2017 to 2025!
+(almost) every script I've personally worked on that was found unobfuscated.
+I couldn't recover a lot </3 Enjoy looking through some projects spanning from 2017 to 2025!